This post may contain affiliate links. Please read our disclosure policy.

 Sweetened condensed milk is the magic here.
 When baked, its concentrated sugars caramelize and bond with the coconut fibers, creating that bend-but-chewy texture Almond Joys are famous for.
 The small amount of flour prevents the mixture from pooling or leaking fatty moisture during baking, helping the cookies keep their shape.

-- Mix together coconut, flour, salt, almonds, and 1 cup of chocolate chips.
+Mix the dry ingredients.
+In a large bowl, stir together the coconut, flour, salt, chopped almonds, and 1 cup of the chocolate chips.

 Storing + Freezing + Make-Ahead Tips